Gennadii8/Test_task_VALA/README.md

 ## Spent time ##
 I did this program in one day with pauses - real working time about 4 hours.
 I hope that everything is clear.
 If you have any questions, please email me.

+## Why did I choose this task? ##
+In Library1 and PrimeNumbers I need to create a UI.
+I didn't create such Python programs (but I think it's not difficult) - I could create a micro-project on Django, but I would have to spend more time explaining how to run it.
+Therefore, I decided not to take these two tasks.
+I chose at random between the other two, they are almost identical in essence.